oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-open-api/helidon-open-api.md

 2/ You want to ensure that the documentation of the REST API actually reflects the implementation, it's not uncommon for documentation and implementation to be out of sync if they are separately maintained through manual processes.

-3/ You can't find the documentation for a service, or it is a service where you have the jar file, but the documentation was on a since removed website and not even the internet archive can help !
+3/ You can't find the documentation for a service, or it is a service where you have the jar file, but the documentation was on a since removed website and not even the internet archive can help!

 4/ You want to automatically create client code based on the API (or server code, but that gives rise to an initial Catch 22 situation)